 However, you may find that some SSD manufacture software has no “ATA Secure Erase” command, even some with no manufacture software followed by.
 Or, the disk utility secure erase grayed out.
 In that case, third-party SSD data secure erase software come into play.

 Two well-known tools that secure erase SSD with command line are HDDErase and Parted Magic.
 HDDErase’s development was ended since 2008 and it requires DOS boot media when wiping data on SSD.
 Also, command lines are involved in.
 Parted Magic also will do the data wiping in its bootable media, so an USB flash drive is needed.
 Parted Magic costs $4.99 at present.
 They are both good utilities, but sometimes, you may encounter secure disk erase failed problem.
 By the way, they have IDE or AHCI mode requirements.

-Fortunately, there is secure disk wipe software, AOMEI Partition Assistant, that has different features for hard drive data wiping and SSD secure erasing.
+Fortunately, there is free secure disk wipe software, AOMEI Partition Assistant Standard, that has different features for hard drive data wiping and SSD secure erasing.
 The feature SSD Secure Erase sends ATA Secure Erase command line to completely wipe all data on SSD as well.
 There’s no requirement for IDE or AHCI mode.
 AOMEI Partition Assistant makes the complex command line operations simple and easy in a Wizard.
 It has user-friendly interface that suitable for every level computer user.
-Download this software to have a try.
+Download this freeware to have a try.